azharlabs/papert-code/docs/extensions/extension.md

 To copy one of these examples into a development directory using the type of your choosing, run:

 ```
-qwen extensions new path/to/directory custom-commands
+papert extensions new path/to/directory custom-commands
 ```

 ### Link a local extension

-The `qwen extensions link` command will create a symbolic link from the extension installation directory to the development path.
+The `papert extensions link` command will create a symbolic link from the extension installation directory to the development path.

-This is useful so you don't have to run `qwen extensions update` every time you make changes you'd like to test.
+This is useful so you don't have to run `papert extensions update` every time you make changes you'd like to test.

 ```
-qwen extensions link path/to/directory
+papert extensions link path/to/directory
 ```

 ## How it works